Ada-Developers-Academy/jump-start-live/lessons/day1/workflow.md

   * `\t` – current time
   * `\u` – user name
   * `\W` – current working directory
-  * You can even add emoji, in atom, click Edit > Emjoi & Symbols
+  * You can even add emoji, in Atom, click Edit > Emjoi & Symbols
 * When you are done editing, save in Atom and then type `source ~/.bash_profile` in Terminal to apply the changes

 ### Resources